-V.39 Relating to Pension Sharing Orders in respect of Additional State Pension benefits, PAG recommends amending paragraph C (vi) by adding the words 'percentage of', to read as follows:
+V.41 Relating to Pension Sharing Orders in respect of Additional State Pension benefits, PAG recommends amending Paragraph C (vi) by adding the words 'percentage of', to read as follows:

-"Where State Pension is to be shared, if the transferor reaches his/her state pension age on or after 6 April 2016 and divorce or dissolution proceedings start on or after that date, then insert the percentage of shared weekly amount of State Pension which is payable.
+"Where State Pension is to be shared, if the transferor reaches their state pension age on or after 6 April 2016 and divorce or dissolution proceedings start on or after that date, then insert the percentage of shared weekly amount of State Pension which is payable.
 For the definition of the shared weekly amount of State Pension please see s49A(3) of the Welfare Reform and Pensions Act 1999."

-and add '%' by the box to make it clear that a percentage amount is required.
+And add '%' by the box to make it clear that a percentage amount is required.

-V.40 The MOJ online version of Form P1 should be amended to allow the proposed cost share to be inserted for all pension shares.
+- V.42 The MOJ online version of Form P1 should be amended to allow the proposed cost share to be inserted for all pension shares. - V.43 Consideration should be given to the removal of discretionary section F. It requires either the lawyer or the non-member spouse to tick the box to inform the pension scheme whether, upon the making of the Pension Sharing Order, the nonmember spouse (transferee) receives an internal or an external transfer, where both options are available.
+Given the complexity of this issue, the availability of internal transfer options generally and the pension scheme's legal obligation to offer an internal transfer if a scheme reduction factor is imposed, which could be after the annex has been sent to the court for approval, then the non-member spouse couldn't possibly be in an informed position to make this decision, nor could their lawyers without breaking the law.
+The danger of this scenario arising was addressed in T v T (Variation of a Pension Sharing Order and underfunded schemes) [2021] EWFC B67. - V.44 There is an FCA dispensation for regulated Financial Advisers dealing with Pension Sharing Orders where schemes insist on an 'external transfer only' option in that the Pension Sharing Order transfer is not deemed a regulated transfer.
+However, where an internal transfer option is available then the full, regulated transfer advice rules apply with the adviser first having to undertake an analysis of the client's options and compare these with the benefits being given up.

-- V.41 Consideration should be given to the removal of discretionary section F. It requires either the lawyer or the non-member spouse to tick the box to inform the pension scheme whether, upon the making of the Pension Sharing Order, the non-member spouse (transferee) receives an internal or an external transfer, where both options are available.
-Given the complexity of this issue, the availability of internal transfer options generally and the pension scheme's legal obligation to offer an internal transfer if a scheme reduction factor is imposed, which could be after the annex has been sent to the court for approval, then the non-member spouse couldn't possibly be in an informed position to make this decision, nor could their lawyers without breaking the law. - V.42 There is an FCA dispensation for regulated Financial Advisers dealing with Pension Sharing Orders where schemes insist on an 'external transfer only' option in that the Pension Sharing Order transfer is not deemed a regulated transfer.
-However, where an internal transfer option is available then the full, regulated transfer advice rules apply with the adviser first having to undertake an analysis of the client's options and compare these with the benefits being given up. - V.43 If a family lawyer ticks the external or internal transfer box on behalf of their client then they may inadvertently give regulated transfer advice, which they are not authorised to do.
-Family Lawyers would be well advised in the meantime not to tick either boxes in section F to avoid that trap. - V.44 The situation could in any event have changed by the time the Pension Sharing Order takes effect and the implementation commences.
+- V.45 If a family lawyer ticks the external or internal transfer box on behalf of their client then they may inadvertently give regulated transfer advice, which they are not authorised to do.
+Family Lawyers would be well advised in the meantime not to tick either box in section F to avoid that trap. - V.46 The situation could in any event have changed by the time the Pension Sharing Order takes effect and the implementation commences.
 At this point a regulated Financial Adviser is likely to be involved who would need to check the options available at the point of advice.
 It is suggested this section is removed from the annex as this is not the time to be making that decision.